univention/univention-corporate-server/doc/architecture/classification.rst

 organization's technology system and drives the organization's success.

 UCS provides important infrastructure services to create an IT network infrastructure and connect IT components.
-For example UCS assigns addresses with DHCP and resolves hostnames with DNS, and much more.
+For example UCS assigns addresses to computers and other network components through `DHCP <w-dhcp_>`_ and resolves hostnames through `DNS <w-dns_>`_, and much more.
 Administrators manage various IT components in their IT environment, like different kind of hosts, clients and printers.

 ..
 TODO  Enable, once the services section is written.
    """For more information about the different infrastructure services in UCS, see